Saga of the Northlands

 This campaign does not use class skills; all skill have a maximum rank of [character level + 3], and all ranks cost 1 skill point to purchase.
 Instead, each background and each class grants access to a number of skill groups.
 Note that a character only gains access to skill groups from his primary class.

-Skill groups have two benefits: first, each skill point spent on a skill group buys one rank in its constituent skills.
+Skill groups have two benefits: first, each skill point spent on a skill group buys one rank in its constituent skills, and any feats or other abilities that affect a skill of a character’s choice (such as Skill Focus or Skill Mastery) apply equally to all skills in the skill group.
 Secondly, each skill group has two associated ability scores, and whether or not a character buys ranks in any of the skills in that group he may use either of the abilities associated with that skill group to make checks with those skills instead of the normal ability for each skill.

 For instance, a starting character with the Interaction skill group can buy 6 ranks of Bluff, 6 ranks of Diplomacy, and 6 ranks of Intimidate by spending only 6 points instead of 18, and he may use his Str modifier instead of his Cha when making a Bluff, Diplomacy, or Intimidate check.